All Products

 Note

 {VERSION} represents the version number of the Cloud Assistant Agent.
-To view the version number, see Install the Cloud Assistant Agent.
+For more information about how to view the version number, see Install the Cloud Assistant Agent.

-You can configure an automatic upgrade policy for the Cloud Assistant Agent to control the allowed upgrade time windows.
-This helps avoid service disruptions during peak business hours.
+You can configure an automatic upgrade policy for the Cloud Assistant Agent to control the upgrade time windows.
+This helps prevent service disruptions during peak business hours.

 1. Go to ECS console - ECS Cloud Assistant.